Diabolocom-Research/Finetune-Whisper-with-LoRA/README.md

 ## Overview

 This notebook illustrate how to fine-tune the OpenAI Whisper models for automatic speech recognition (ASR) tasks using Low-Rank Adaptation (LoRA).
-The goal is to reduce computational requirements while maintaining or improving transcription accuracy on a specific language and domain.
+The goal is to improve transcription accuracy on a specific language and domain while reducing training computational requirements.

 ## Requirements